kh-w/mnist_fashion_m01/README.md

 # Objective
 - Understand CNN (Convolution Neural Network)
-- Compare the performances of simple neural networks and convolutional neural networks on the fashion version of mnist dataset
+- Compare the performances of artificial neural network and convolutional neural networks on the fashion version of mnist dataset
 - Seek the best tuned convolution neural network.

 # Dataset